benchristel/sindarin/a-taste-of-elvish.md

 This "changefulness" deserves further description, because it is one of the things that makes Sindarin so fascinating and challenging to study.
 Basically, a word in Sindarin can wear many disguises, changing its form in a kaleidoscope of ways.
 Take, for example, the phrase "the letter": in Sindarin this would be _i dêw_.
 To form the plural, English simply adds an _-s_: "the letters".
 But in Sindarin, the plural form changes completely: "the letters" would be _i thîw_!
 So if you saw these phrases in a Sindarin text and wanted to look up the word, where in the dictionary should you look?
 Under _dêw_ or _thîw_?
 It turns out that this is a trick question, because *both* of these forms are "mutated" versions of the basic word _têw_—which is what an Elf would likely say if you asked "how do you say &lsquo;letter&rsquo; in Sindarin?"

-One of the most iconic features of Sindarin is its system of *consonant mutations*.
-These are grammatical rules that dictate that the initial consonants of words change under certain conditions.
+This system of *consonant mutations* is one of Sindarin's most iconic features.
+Mutations are grammatical rules that change the first letter of a word under certain conditions.

 > [.s Cîr tollen ammen] "Ships have come for us"
 > [.s ach ú-aníron gîr] "but I do not desire ships"
 > [.s i ven i chîr hollen anim] "the path of the ships is closed to me"

 In the example above, you'll notice that the word for "ships" is variously rendered *cîr*, *gîr*, and *chîr*.
-The grammatical rules of consonant mutations tell you when to use each spelling.
+The rules of consonant mutations tell you when to use each spelling.